 Quizzes are individual assignments - they provide an incentive to study the readings and they strengthen your recall and understanding of the reading and lecture material.
 Don't help other students answer their quiz questions - that's cheating!
-Quizzes become available for a week before they are due and also have a due date, but your answers are recorded and graded as you enter them.
-They remain available for two days past the due date - after that they become unavailable.
+Quizzes are open-note.
+Quizzes are available to review for a week before they are due and also have a due date, but your answers are recorded and graded as you enter them.
+Quizzes can not be taken after the due date.
 Don't forget to take your quizzes!